Maggiekariuki-ctrl/Aviation.accidents/README.md

 # Overview

-As part As part of its expansion  the company is entering the aviation industry.
+ As part of its expansion  the company is entering the aviation industry.
 However, decision-makers lack insights into aircraft safety risks.
 This project analyzes aviation accident data to identify the safest aircraft models and provide data-driven recommendations for purchasing decisions.

  # Bussiness Understanding
  To deterime which aircraft have the lowest risk based on historical accident data.